Below, we compare fossil fuels vs biofuel, biomass, biogas, and bioenergy across different aspects and indicators.

 – Having Enough Biomethane To Meet Current Natural Gas Demand

-There may not be anywhere near enough biomethane produced to meet the current demand for natural gas
+There may not be anywhere near enough biomethane produced to meet the current demand for natural gas in some regions

 [There isn’t enough RNG to match total gas demand, as] RNG could replace 4.1 percent of California’s gas demand (1.6 percent on the low end of estimates) (vox.com)

 – Electrification Of Buildings May Be Better Than Both Natural Gas, & RNG

 Energy in buildings can be supplied by electricity, and also natural gas